MinisculeGirraffe/tdl/README.md

 album = '{album_name} [{album_id}] [{album_release_year}]'
 track = '{track_num} - {track_name} - {track_volume}'
 ```
-Resulting Naming path: `/Users/username/Music/100 gecs/1000 gecs [129835816] [2019]/1 - 745 sticky - 1.flac`
+Resulting Naming path:
+`/Users/username/Music/100 gecs/1000 gecs [129835816] [2019]/1 - 745 sticky - 1.flac`

-You can also specify any token under any key.
+You can also specify any token under any key so long as it's not a child.
 A track will be able to use any key from the album or artist.
 However an album won't be able to use a track key.

 Keys can also be left blank to skip folder creation.

 ``` toml